tedjpatterson/slack-auto-invite/README.md

 Code Connective's Slack Auto Invite Page
 ------------

+For some reason there have been some major issues with this repo and it will need some serious review before it's deployed again anytime soon.
+We may end up going down another path that aligns us with Google or Typeform forms.

 ## What's this all about?

 A tiny web application to invite a user into your Slack team.